 If you are interested in learning more details about recreational water quality, the Health Canada document Guidelines for Recreational Water Quality can provide additional information.

 Recreational water has provincial and national regulations, guidelines, rules, and protocols to help ensure safe water while swimming.

-The following links will provide you with more information on recreational water requirements:
+The following links will provide you with more information on recreational water requirements in Ontario:

 - Ontario Regulation 565: Public Pools

 - Operational Approaches for Recreational Water Guideline, 2018